UlizesR/UlizesR/README.md

 <p align="center">A junior in college pursuing a triple major in Computer Science, Mathematics, and Physics.</p>

+### Introduction
+Welcome to my GitHub profile!
+I'm passionate about exploring the intersections of computer science, mathematics, and physics through programming and visualization.

 ### About Me
-- 🌱 Currently exploring low-level programming and computer graphics.
+- 🌱 Currently exploring low-level programming, quantum computing, and computer graphics.
 - ✨ Passionate about creating visualizations for mathematical and physical concepts.
 - 🎨 Enjoy sketching, writing, and playing the piano in my spare time.

-### My Interests in Each Major

-#### Computer Science
-- System level programming
-- Computer graphics
-- Numerical computation

-#### Mathematics
-- Topology and Manifolds
-- Differential Geometry
-- Computational mathematics

-#### Physics
-- Classical and Quantum Field Theory
-- Computational Physics
-- Quantum computing

 ### Projects
-- 🖥️ Currently working on a Raylib-based graphics library utilizing Apple's Metal API for high-performance rendering.
+- 🖥️ **MGL**: Currently working on a Raylib-based graphics library utilizing Apple's Metal API for high-performance rendering.
-- 🔬 Experimenting with Quantum programming in Python and Q# to explore quantum algorithms and simulations.
+- 🔬 **Quantum Playground**: Experimenting with Quantum programming in Python and Q# to explore quantum algorithms and simulations.
-- 📊 Developing algorithms and tools for data visualization and analysis in various scientific domains.
+- 📊 **GDSC Projects**: Leading two developer teams as a tech lead in my GDSC club.
+One focusing on Game dev and the other on working on motion capture software.
+- 📚 **Research Assistant**: Currently a research assistant for my advisor where I work on water simulation of the local Mill creek and fish energetics to see the effects of the Mill Creek water flow on Salmonoid migration.

 ### GitHub Stats
 <a href="https://github.com/UlizesR/">